Oven baked garlic kale chips make the best ever keto and paleo snack! They are crispy, flavorful, and very healthy.

 - Spread the kale leaves in a single layer on two large baking sheets.
 Sprinkle with salt and garlic powder.

-- Roast the kale for 15 minutes.
+- Roast the garlic kale chips for 15 minutes.
 Remove the baking sheets from the oven.
 The kale leaves are not crispy yet, they are still limp, but getting there.
 Gently stir with a spatula to ensure even baking.
-Return the baking sheets to oven, rotating their position.
-Roast 10 more minutes, until kale leaves are dry and crisp.
+Return the baking sheets to the oven, rotating their position.
+Roast the garlic kale chips for 10 more minutes, until the kale leaves are dry and crisp.